-Those that have previously been through the process of positive lateral flow tests and self-isolation may think they’re off the hook from the big C. But new research is proving that this might not be the case – with reinfection rates being a factor monitored globally.
+Those that have previously been through the process of positive lateral flow tests (opens in new tab) and self-isolation may think they're off the hook from the big C. But new research is proving that this might not be the case - with reinfection rates being a factor monitored globally.
 Our guide tells you everything you need to know about catching Covid twice.

 Although incredibly rare - yes, you can test positive for Covid twice in a month.
 However, whilst there have been cases of this, testing positive twice in one month is considered highly unlikely.
 And most data shows reinfections occur much later on.